Product information

 Chipless machining technology

-Chipless machining uses pressure or heat to change the shape of a material without producing chips.
+Chipless machining uses pressure or heat to change deform the workpiece producing chips.
 Methods include casting, forging, pressing, hot stamping, welding, and drawing.
 Punching and pressure forming are also typical examples.

 This technology is usually applied to products that do not require very high precision.
 The resulting parts often have rough dimensions and must undergo additional finishing before use.